 - If a VPN is being used, check its documentation and configuration to verify that it DOES NOT tunnel UDP/IP over TCP/IP.
 Devices which tunnel network traffic over TCP/IP, including SSL VPNs, severely impair performance and are not compatible with MTP/IP.
 Use an IPsec VPN instead.

 - Make SURE that none of the network devices is performing compression.
 To test for network compression, build two test files each large enough to take at least 30 seconds to transfer.
 One should consist entirely of zeros, the other should consist entirely of random data.
 If the file consisting of zeros transfers much faster than the one consisting of random data, then something is compressing data in the network.
 If you don't have an easy way to create zero and random data, using a plain text file and a compressed binary file will also work.

 - Network Service Provider

-- Check with both your client AND server network providers to see if they are (a) blocking any ports, (b) using any kind of network compression technology, (c) using any kind of packet shaping, rate throttling, or bandwidth management technology.
+- Check with both your client AND server network providers to see if they are (a) blocking any ports, (b) using any kind of network compression technology, (c) using any kind of packet shaping, rate throttling, speed boosting, or bandwidth management technology.
 If possible, have them disable these technologies, at least for the purposes of testing.

 - Check that you are using modern networking hardware from reputable vendors.
 Older or low-quality equipment may not conform to Internet Protocol standards.
-If possible, try testing with different equipment such as CPUs, routers, and modems to see if a particular piece of hardware is causing the problem.
+If possible, try testing with different equipment such as CPUs, routers, and modems to see if a particular piece of hardware is causing a problem.

 Feel free to request technical support if you are unable to resolve any performance issues.
 Be sure to let DEI's engineers know what steps you have already taken to isolate the problem.